Capacity Planning in Stable Matching: Model

+Both $\mathbf{t}$ and $\mu$ are decision variables in Problem~\ref{def: capacity expansion problem}.
+The first constraint guarantees that the former satisfies the budget, while the second constraint ensures that the latter is a stable matching in the expanded instance $\Gamma_{\mathbf{t}}$.
+The third constraint establishes the integrality of $\mathbf{t}$.
+Finally, the objective is to minimize the sum of the preferences of assignment and the penalty of being unassigned.
+As we show in Lemma~\ref{lemma: student optimal stable matching with lp}, this objective function ensures that we obtain a student-optimal matching in the expanded instance.
+We defer the proof to Appendix~\ref{app:missing_proofs_preliminaries}. \begin{lemma} Fix $\mathbf{t}\in\ZZ_+^{\C}$.
+Then, minimizing $\sum_{(s,c)\in \mu} r_{s,c}$ over the space of stable matchings $\mu$ in $\Gamma_{\mathbf{t}}$ is equivalent to finding the unique student-optimal stable matching in $\Gamma_{\mathbf{t}}$. \end{lemma}

+Note that an optimal solution of Problem~\ref{def: capacity expansion problem} always exists (\eg, $\mathbf{t} = 0$ and $\mu$ obtained from using student-proposing DA in the instance $\Gamma_0 = \Gamma$ are a feasible solution) but may not be unique, as we show in Appendix~\ref{app:example_multiple_optimal_solutions}.
+Moreover, the optimal solution may not use the entire budget.
+For instance, this would hold if every student is assigned to their top choice in the initial instance $\Gamma$.

-\paragraph{Remarks.} First, note that Formulation~\eqref{problem_def} is equivalent to Formulation~\eqref{problem:maxhrt} when \(B=0\).
-Second, Formulation~\eqref{problem_def} may have multiple optimal assignments (see Appendix~\ref{app:example_multiple_optimal_solutions}).
-Third, observe that an optimal allocation may not necessarily use the entire budget since the objective value may no longer improve, e.g., if we assign every student to their top preference.
-Finally, it is important to highlight that students' preferences are an input of the problem; thus, capacity decisions are made in response.
-This assumption is suitable when the planner can implement these capacity decisions in a shorter timescale, such as decisions on adding additional seats in a course/grade/program, merging neighboring schools, or re-organizing classroom assignments to different courses/grades depending on their popularity.
-Nevertheless, our framework can also help evaluate longer-term policies, especially when the number of applicants and their preferences are consistent over time.
-Moreover, our framework is flexible enough to accommodate any other objective beyond student optimality, such as minimizing implementation costs (e.g., adding teachers, portable classrooms, etc.), transportation costs, students' estimated welfare, or any combination of goals.
-As discussed in Section~\ref{sec: other applications of our framework}, our framework can be used to decide the optimal number of reserved seats to offer to under-represented groups or determine the minimum requirements that schools should meet regarding these affirmative action policies.
+\begin{remark} It is important to highlight that $\mathbf{\succ} = \lrl{\succ_s}_{s\in \S} \cup \lrl{\succ_c}_{c\in \C\cup \lrl{\emptyset}}$ is an input of Problem~\eqref{problem_def}; thus, capacity decisions respond to students' preferences and schools' orderings.
+This assumption matches Chile's current practice and is suitable in settings involving short time horizons, \eg, adding seats in a course/grade/program, merging neighboring schools, or re-organizing classrooms to accommodate different courses based on their popularity.
+Our model could also accommodate longer-term policies that go beyond the specific preferences of a cohort of students (\eg, building an entirely new school building) if the number of applicants and their preferences are consistent over time.
+Finally, note that our framework is flexible enough to accommodate other objectives beyond student optimality, such as minimizing implementation (\eg, adding teachers, portable classrooms, etc.) or transportation costs, students' estimated welfare, or any combination of goals. \end{remark}

-Motivated by the theoretical complexity of our problem and the absence of natural approximation algorithms (see Appendix~\ref{subsec: complexity}), we now concentrate on mathematical programming approaches to solve Formulation~\ref{problem_def}.